-Dyspareunia can be defined as persistent or recurrent pain that occurs with sexual activity, and results in notable distress or even interpersonal altercation.
-The condition affects up to 40% of women at a certain point during their lifetimes, making it a common problem in quotidian gynecologic practice.
+Dyspareunia can be defined as persistent or recurrent pain that occurs with sexual activity and results in notable distress or even interpersonal altercation.
+The condition affects up to 40% of women at a certain point during their lifetimes, making it a common problem in quotidian gynecological practice.

-The condition presents with a combination of anatomic, pathologic and emotional factors, thus establishing an adequate diagnosis and choosing the appropriate treatment can be quite challenging.
+The condition presents with a combination of anatomical, pathological, and emotional factors; therefore, establishing an adequate diagnosis and choosing the appropriate treatment can be quite challenging.

-A history of pain during entry is usually linked to vaginismus (i.e. involuntary muscle contraction around the vaginal opening) and deficient lubrication (often stemming from incomplete arousal).
+A history of pain during entry is usually linked to vaginismus (i.e. involuntary muscle contraction around the vaginal opening) and deficient lubrication, the latter of which typically stems from incomplete arousal.
 Such pain may also suggest the presence of vulvodynia, atrophy, or some transient entities such as vulvar dystrophy or bacterial/fungal vaginitis.

-In deep dyspareunia, the observed pain is commonly associated with deep thrusts, and often described in lay terms as “being bumped into.”
-As the vaginal barrel does not elongate and distend during the arousal phase, this may result in substantial discomfort – most notably in certain sexual positions or when the penis comes into contact with the uterine cervix.
+In deep dyspareunia, the observed pain is commonly associated with deep thrusts and is often described in lay terms as “being bumped into.”
+As the vaginal barrel does not elongate or distend during the arousal phase, this may result in substantial discomfort – most notably in certain sexual positions or when the penis comes into contact with the uterine cervix.

 Despite the condition being well characterized, there are no consistent features of patients with dyspareunia.
 One study has shown that higher age and university education can be linked to a lower probability of dyspareunia.
-Another study has found no association between dyspareunia and age, marital status, parity, race, level of education or income.
+Another study has found no association to exist between dyspareunia and age, marital status, parity, race, level of education, or income.

 In any case, most patients report pain during sexual intercourse, although some women experience pain after coitus.
-If pain is present before sexual intercourse, it may stem from the vasocongestion occurring during the phase of excitement, or from the irritation of external genitals.
-In addition, patients presenting with dyspareunia more often report pain during gynecological exam, or when inserting just a digit or a tampon.
+If pain is present before sexual intercourse, it may stem from the vasocongestion that occurs during the phase of excitement, or from irritation of the external genitals.
+In addition, patients presenting with dyspareunia more often report pain during a gynecological exam, or when inserting just a digit or a tampon.